 - Everyone is NOT doing it because YOU are not!

-- Treat people when you don’t need them the way you wish you’d treated them when you do need them (sit with it a moment ’til it makes sense — it actually got me a job once).
+- Treat people when you don’t need them the way you wish you’d treated them when you do need them (this one actually got me a job once).

 - Leave things better than you find them.

 - Come in when the streetlights are on!